BrunoDelb/alibabacloudguide/clb.md

 Anti-DDoS Basic filters out common DDoS attacks and protects SLB instances from attacks such as SYN ﬂood, UDP ﬂood, ACK ﬂood, ICMP ﬂood and DNS Query ﬂood.
 To do this, it uses two thresholds:
 -   Scrubbing threshold: When the attack exceeds the scrubbing threshold or matches a certain attack pattern, Alibaba Cloud Security filters packets, limits the traffic flow and limits the packet speed.
 This threshold is defined based on the bandwidth of the SLB instance.
 -   Blackholing threshold: When the attack exceeds the blackholing threshold, all incoming packets are dropped.
-This threshold is defined from the user\'s security credit score.
-This score is calculated from your attack history, your purchases, your account activity, your security level, etc \...
+This threshold is defined from the user's security credit score.
+This score is calculated from your attack history, your purchases, your account activity, your security level, etc ...
 This score is specific to each region.

 To display the thresholds of an SLB instance:

--   Go to the `Server Load Balancer `console,
+-   Go to the `Server Load Balancer` console,
 -   Select the region,
 -   Move the mouse over the green DDoS icon on the line of the instance to the right of the instance ID,